Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ## Bugfixes and miscellaneous

+- Fixed the bug when reading a map which puts `Preview(Pack)` after `Map` lead to the game fail to draw the preview
 - Fixed the bug when retinting map lighting with a map action corrupted light sources.
 - Fixed the bug when deploying mindcontrolled vehicle into a building permanently transferred the control to the house which mindcontrolled it.
 - Fixed the bug when units are already dead but still in map (for sinking, crashing, dying animation, etc.), they could die again.
 - Fixed the bug when cloaked Desolator was unable to fire his deploy weapon.
 - Fixed the bug that temporaryed unit cannot be erased correctly and no longer raise an error.
+- Fixed `DebrisMaximums` (spawned debris type amounts cannot go beyond specified maximums anymore).
+Only applied when `DebrisMaximums` values amount is more than 1 for compatibility reasons.
+- Fixed building and defense tab hotkeys not enabling the placement mode after `Cannot build here.` triggered and the placement mode cancelled.
+- Fixed buildings with `UndeployInto` playing `EVA_NewRallypointEstablished` on undeploying.
+- Fixed buildings with `Naval=yes` ignoring `WaterBound=no` to be forced to place onto water.
+- Fixed AI Aircraft docks bug when Ares tag `[GlobalControls]` > `AllowParallelAIQueues=no` is set.
+- Fixed laser drawing code to allow for thicker lasers in house color draw mode.
+- Fixed `DeathWeapon` not detonating properly.
+  - Some settings are still ignored like `PreImpactAnim` *(Ares feature)*, this might change in future.
+- Fixed the bug when occupied building's `MuzzleFlashX` is drawn on the center of the building when `X` goes past 10.
+- Fixed jumpjet units that are `Crashable` not crashing to ground properly if destroyed while being pulled by a `Locomotor` warhead.
+- Fixed interaction of `UnitAbsorb` & `InfantryAbsorb` with `Grinding` buildings.
+The keys will now make the building only accept appropriate types of objects.
+- Fixed missing 'no enter' cursor for VehicleTypes being unable to enter a `Grinding` building.
+- Fixed Engineers being able to enter `Grinding` buildings even when they shouldn't (such as ally building at full HP).

 - SHP debris shadows now respect the `Shadow` tag.
 - Allowed usage of TileSet of 255 and above without making NE-SW broken bridges unrepairable.
 - Adds a "Load Game" button to the retry dialog on mission failure.